 At the end, the server brought a selection of mini treats for us to enjoy before heading out into the night.

 Le Dokhan’s is an eight-minute walk from the Trocadero Gardens, a perfect spot to see the Eiffel Tower at night.

 Drink wine from baby bottles in Montmartre

 Although France isn’t really into funky food trends or quirky themes, Le Refuge des Fondus has become a bit of a sensation.
-You hear the jokes all the time about ‘mommy needing a sippy cup,’ and Le Refuge des Fondus took the joke to the extreme.
+You hear the jokes all the time about ‘mommy needing a sippy cup.’
+Le Refuge des Fondus takes the joke to the extreme.
 In this cafe, drink wine out of baby bottles.
 If you need a break from grown-up life, pop in for red wine sure to soothe any ailment.